abdullahnegm/hotel-reservation/README.md

 To test the application, there is a test.http file in the root directory that can be used to call the apis

-Admin user to be used to login and created other users:
+Admin user to be used to login and create other users:

 Username: abdullahnegm
 Password: 123